Ray54111/python-api-challenge/README.md

 # python-api-challenge
-Here is my api-challenge.
+Here is my api-challenge under the instructions folder.
 I used data pulled from the weather API on 11/18/2022.

 My code is within the code and data folder.